lilit-org/lean4-toolkit/README.md

-## 🔮 lean4 toolkit
+## 🔮 Lean 4 toolkit

 <br>

-> *this repository contains examples and explanations as i learn lean4 (a powerful theorem prover and programming language for the AI age)*
+> *this repository contains examples and explanations as i learn Lean 4 (a powerful theorem prover and programming language for the AI age)*

 <br>